Dental Implants Canton

 The dental implant process is a complex one that can vary from one patient to another, but each treatment consists of the same four basic steps:

-1. Consultation – Dr. Robison will go over your smile goals, take X-rays of your mouth and jaw, determine your eligibility for dental implants, and walk you through the treatment process.
+- Consultation – Dr. Robison will assess your tooth loss, take X-rays of your mouth and jaw, determine your eligibility for dental implants, and walk you through the treatment process.

 Benefits of Dental Implants

-As the only solution to mimic the roots of missing teeth in addition to the crowns, dental implants provide a variety of benefits over other options.
-These benefits include:
+As the only solution to mimic the roots of missing teeth in addition to the crowns, dental implants provide a variety of benefits over other options, including:

 Who Dental Implants Can Help